 Only a financial planner or accountant holding the appropriate ASIC licence, or acting as the authorised representative of a company holding an ASIC licence, can legally prepare your SOA.

-Once an SOA has been prepared, we can place an order for your SMSF establishment documents.
+Once an SOA has been prepared, and it has been determined that an SMSF is appropriate for you, we can place an order for your SMSF establishment documents.

 10. Is Source Accounting Australia licenced with ASIC?